-As we gear up for the 2016 Advancing Aspirations Global Scholarship (entry opening soon!) we celebrate future female leaders with an up-close look at our five formidable finalists from last year’s AAGS competition.
+As we look back on the 2015 Advancing Aspirations Global Scholarship we celebrate future female leaders with an up-close look at our five formidable finalists from last year’s AAGS competition.
 Join us in celebrating their achievements – past and present – and the ones we most look forward to – their bright futures.

 The Call to Pursue Justice